-Some tire manufacturers say to replace your tires every 10 years, but some experts say the cut off is more like 6 years.
-You also need to replace the spare tire, even if it has just been sitting in your trunk unused.
+Some tire manufacturers say to replace your tires every 10 years, but some experts say the cut-off is more like 6 years.
+You also need to replace the spare tire, even if it has just been unused in your trunk.

 You can’t rely on honest dating of tires from a used tire supplier.
 The only way to know for sure is to check the date yourself.
 You can find this information right on the tire.
 You should also check the dates on new tires since they can sit in a factory for months before being delivered or sold.